 Henry V is one of Shakespeare’s most celebrated history plays.
 We ranked this play in the top 15 Shakespeare’s plays.
-This play is a gift for actors and there are plenty of awesome speeches to get your teeth into.
-I’m excited to share some of my favourite with you here.
+Henry V is a gift for actors and there are plenty of awesome speeches to get your teeth into.
+I’m excited to share some of my favourites with you here.
+Like many of Shakespeare’s history plays they are very male-centric, so all of these pieces are for men.
+However, when it comes to Shakespeare monologues you can always approach any monologues regardless of gender.

 Let’s get stuck into the best monologues from Henry V…